Explore the Sandy Sable Islands

-Looking out at nothing but water with your feet in powdery sand it's hard to believe you're above the 49th parallel.
+With your feet in powdery soft sand, it's hard to believe you're above the 49th parallel.
 Dramatically different from the rest of Lake of the Woods, the Sable Islands (and the beaches there) are a fantastic place to explore.

 The sand dunes at Sable Islands

-What’s there to do on Sable Islands?
+What Is There to Do on the Sable Islands?
 Explore!

 The south end of Lake of the Woods is much different than the central and north parts of the lake.
 The Big Traverse Bay is relatively shallow (about 35’ deep at the maximum depth) and has no weeds or rocky reefs.
 There are beaches everywhere around the Morson area and many sandbars as well.
 Unlike much of the surrounding area, there aren’t any massive rock cliffs towering over the water.
 In fact, standing on the sand dunes and looking towards the Big Traverse, you feel like you're in the Caribbean.
 The water is shallow and crystal clear and the view goes on for days.